 - (a) Formosa Taffeta (Dong Nai) Co., Ltd. was engaged by the related party, Formosa Industry, to provide management services to Nhon Trach 3 Industrial Zone.
 In accordance with the service consignment contract signed by Formosa Taffeta (Dong Nai) Co., Ltd. and Nhon Trach 3 Industrial Zone each year, Formosa Taffeta (Dong Nai) Co., Ltd. is responsible for managing land that is available for rent, meter reading and payment collection of water, electricity, steam and other public liquid sold to lessees in investment district, repairing and performing service on various public facilities of power plant.
 In accordance with the contract, Formosa Taffeta (Dong Nai) Co., Ltd.'s collectible service expense is as follows: - i.
 Land lease expense: 3% of Formosa Industry's land rent revenue - ii.
-Public liquid service expense: 3% of Formosa Industry's monthly sale of electricity to lessees in investment district - iii.
-Management expense: the full amount of management expense collected from lessees in investment district to Formosa Industry is to be paid to the Company and its subsidiaries.
-For the years ended December 31, 2022 and 2021, Formosa Taffeta (Dong Nai) Co., Ltd. has recognized lease service income in investment district of \$35,522 and \$31,652, respectively, for rendering the abovementioned consigned services.
-As of December 31, 2022 and 2021, the uncollected amount of \$3,187 and \$2,880, respectively, was recognized under 'other receivables'.
+Public liquid service expense: 3% of Formosa Industry's monthly sale of electricity to lessees in investment district - iii Management expense: the full amount of management expense collected from lessees in investment district to Formosa Industry is to be paid to the Company and its subsidiaries.

+For the years ended December 31, 2023 and 2022, Formosa Taffeta (Dong Nai) Co., Ltd. has recognized lease service income in investment district of \$40,664 and \$35,522, respectively, for rendering the abovementioned consigned services.
+As of December 31, 2023 and 2022, the uncollected amount of \$3,545 and \$3,187, respectively, was recognized under 'other receivables'.

-For the above land leasing, as of December 31, 2022 and 2021, the management expense and utility expense which Formosa Taffeta (Dong Nai) Co., Ltd. is due to collect from the related party, Formosa Industry, amounted to \$24,933 and \$25,385, respectively.
+For the above land leasing, as of December 31, 2023 and 2022, the management expense and utility expense which Formosa Taffeta (Dong Nai) Co., Ltd. is due to collect from the related party, Formosa Industry, amounted to \$22,805 and \$24,933, respectively.

-- (b) Rent income (shown as 'other income') - The Group leases buildings at No. 319, 329 and 331, Henan St., Douliu City, Yunlin County, No. 497-1, Sec.
+(b) Rent income (shown as 'other income')

+The Group leases buildings at No. 319, 329 and 331, Henan St., Douliu City, Yunlin County, No. 497-1, Sec.
 Neilin, land and employees' dorms at No. 132 and 136, Sec.
 Meilin river, Douliu City to Formosa Advanced Technologies Co., Ltd. Rents which were determined by reference to general rental price in local market are payable at the beginning of each month based on the mutual agreement.
-Rent income for the years ended December 31, 2022 and 2021 amounted to \$43,027 and \$42,294, respectively. - (c) Other income pertains to the Group's collections and payment transfer of utilities, steam and waste disposal costs, etc. for Formosa Advanced Technologies Co., Ltd. for the years ended December 31, 2022 and 2021 amounting to \$21,350 and \$22,682, respectively. - (d) In 2022, Formosa Advanced Technologies Co., Ltd. has planned to expand its plant capacity and entrusted the Group to coordinate the procurement and supervision of the construction.
-Under the agreement, Formosa Advanced Technologies Co., Ltd. paid half of the contract price after signing the contract, and the remaining balance of the contract price shall be paid after the construction is completed.
-As of December 31, 2022, the amount of \$16,121 was recognized under 'Other current liabilities'.
+Rent income for the years ended December 31, 2023 and 2022 amounted to \$45,812 and \$43,027, respectively.

+- (c) Other income pertains to the Group's collections and payment transfer of utilities, steam and waste disposal costs, etc. for Formosa Advanced Technologies Co., Ltd. for the years ended December 31, 2023 and 2022 amounting to \$21,020 and \$21,350, respectively. - (d) Formosa Advanced Technologies Co., Ltd. has planned to expand its plant capacity and entrusted the Group to coordinate the procurement and supervision of the construction since 2022.
+Under the agreement, both parties received and paid in accordance with the contract.
+As of December 31, 2023, the amount of \$26,821 was recognized under 'Other current liabilities'. - Years ended December 31,20232022Salaries and other short-term employee benefits\$13,529\$9,703